‹ Back to New at Amity Blog

 Corporate Social Responsibility (CSR) vs. Sustainability: What’s the Difference?

 Businesses must understand the difference between corporate social responsibility (CSR) and sustainability.
 CSR focuses on addressing social and environmental issues through philanthropy and ethical practices.
-On the other hand, sustainability aims to reduce environmental impact and promote long-term viability.
+On the other hand, sustainability focuses on reducing environmental impact and promoting long-term viability.
 CSR pertains to the responsibility of a company towards society, which includes giving back and helping communities.

 For instance, Starbucks focuses on the environment and taking care of its workers.
 It refers to the long-term plans aiming to achieve growth and incorporate care for society and nature.
-It is guided through four pillars of sustainability: social, economic, environmental, and cultural.
+The company’s long-term perspective stretches beyond supply to include support for farmers, with the three pillars of sustainability—social, economic, and environmental—as guides.

 Key Takeaway

-1. Understanding corporate social responsibility and sustainability is crucial for today’s businesses.
+1. Understanding corporate social responsibility and sustainability plays a vital role for today’s businesses.

-2. Both concepts aim to have a positive impact but differ in approach.
+2. Both the concepts focus on and foster a positive impact but differ in approach.

-4. Companies that embrace these practices enhance their reputation and contribute to society.
+4. Companies that adopt these sustainable practices see their reputation improve and contribute towards society.

 What is Corporate Social Responsibility (CSR)?